Skip to Main Content

 How do I determine who the copyright holder is and how do I go about getting permission from them?

-With regard to copying text into your work, permission should be acquired for use of long quotations or excerpts.
-A short quote that you would include in the body of your text would not require copyright permission and a block quotation would not necessarily require permission.
 There is no exact word count that is the maximum amount of text that could be used before permission is required.
-It would be advisable to err on the side of caution and seek permission for long quotations (e.g. Generally speaking, quoting 1-2 sentences from a work does not require permission).
-If you are unsure about what constitutes a long quotation, you can consult with your subject librarian.
-Your citation style guidelines (e.g., APA, MLA, etc.) may include helpful information on this as well.
+If you are unsure about what constitutes a long quotation (which may require permission if fair dealing or a similar provision doesn’t apply), you can consult with your subject librarian.
+The MRU citation style guidelines (e.g., APA, MLA, etc.) may include helpful information on this as well.

 Attribution

+The Copyright Advisor can assist you in copyright matters as it pertains to your education and research at MRU.
 If you need help or have specific questions, contact the Copyright Advisor at MRUcopyright@mtroyal.ca.

 Legal notice